k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 See [Schedule a cluster repair](http://cassandra-reaper.io/docs/usage/schedule/).

+### Autoscheduling

+It is possible to automatically schedule repairs for all non-system keyspaces in the cluster.
+Cluster's keyspaces are monitored and any modification (adding or removing) are  detected.
+Adding new ones will get a schedule created for them and removing the keyspace will instead remove the corresponding repair schedule.

+To enable autoscheduling, set property `repair.reaper.autoschedule` to `true`.

 ### Run a cluster repair

 On the repair job you just configured, click **Run now**.